aurelia/aurelia/docs/user-docs/app-basics/components-revisited.md

 {% endtabs %}

 Note that in the absence of projection, the fallback content uses the scope of `my-element`.
-For completeness let's see that it also holds while binding values to the `@bindable`s in custom elements.
+For completeness the following example shows that it also holds while binding values to the `@bindable`s in custom elements.

 {% tabs %}
 {% tab title="my-app.html" %}